thewca/wca-regulations/wca-regulations.md

         - A3c1) The competitor must not apply moves during inspection.
 Penalty: disqualification of the attempt (DNF).
         - A3c2) If the parts of the puzzle are not fully aligned, then the competitor may align the faces, as long as misalignments stay within the limits of [Regulation 10f](regulations:regulation:10f).
         - A3c3) The competitor may reset the timer before the start of the solve.
+        - A3c4) For Square-1, if the use of a thin object inside the puzzle has been enforced by the organization team, the competitor must remove the object from the puzzle during inspection.
     - A3d) At the end of the inspection, the competitor places the puzzle on the mat, in any orientation.
         - A3d1) The puzzle must not rest on the timer.
 Penalty: time penalty (+2 seconds).
         - A3d2) When 8 seconds of inspection have elapsed, the judge calls "8 SECONDS".